Heechem/Heechem/README.md

 - 👋 Hi, I’m @Heechem
-(
-- 🌱 I’m currently learning Front-end and want to jump in to the coding world ( Java script , html css, and after react , and ruby )
+- 🌱 I’m currently learning Full-stack , and I will jump into this amazing world , where you give life to your ideas
 - 💞️ I’m looking to learn from everyone , and if i can help
 - 📫 How to reach me hichempeter@gmail.com